chrisgit/chefspec-testing/01_basic_libraries/README.md

 Library code should be unit tested in the same way as any other piece of code.

-If your Library code is declared inside methods and does not have a namespace it will automatically be available to Chef resources and Chef recipies but you do not need a recipe in order to test the library function.
+If your Library code is declared inside methods that are not namespaced they will automatically be available to Chef resources and Chef recipies but you do not need a recipe in order to test the library function.

 To test a library function or Ruby code all you need is a basic understanding of RSpec.

-Here we have two basic library functions we might use in a Chef recipe, one merges the hostname and ipaddress, the other gets the version number from a version.txt file.
+In this example we have two basic library functions we might use in a Chef recipe, one merges the hostname and ipaddress, the other gets the version number from a version.txt file.

 ````
 def merge_computername_ipv4